Afyonkarahisar: Marble

-The greatest Roman bath, Baths of Caracalla (some of the columns and wall veneer.

-Other major buildings outside Rome, Italy were:

-The Hagia Sophia has Docimian marble as veneer on the aisles and galleries.

-The heart of Catholic Christianity, Saint Peter's Basilica, as veneer.

-Lepcis Magna, former limestone columns were replaced with Pavonazzetto.

-Library of Celsus, the columns on the famous wall.

-Ancient City of Sagalassos, as wall and floor covering, 40 tons of veneer were recovered.

-Temple of Zeus and Hera in Greece, 100 columns and wall.

-Docimian marble was also preferred for sarcophagi sculpting, some emperors preferred this marble for its high value and majestic looks.
-As a result, one of the greatest masterpieces were made from this material.
-Such as sarcophagus of, Sidamara, Silifkeh, Seleukeia, Eudocia, Heraclius....several hundreds sarcophagi were constructed.

 Thermal sector

 The geography of Afyon has great geothermal activity.
 Hence, the place has plenty of thermal springs.
 There are five main springs and all of them have high mineral content with temperatures ranging between 40 and 100 °C. The waters have strong healing properties to some diseases.
 As a result, plenty of thermal facilities formed over time.

 In time, Afyon has developed its thermal sector with more capacity, comfort and innovation.
-Afyon combined the traditional bath houses with 5-star resorts, the health benefits of the natural springs have put the thermal resorts further then a mere attraction.
+Afyon combined the traditional bath houses with 5-star resorts, the health benefits of the natural springs have made the thermal resorts more than a mere tourist attraction.

 Hospitals and universities have come in association with thermal resorts, to utilize the full health potentials of the thermals.

 As such, Afyon Kocatepe University Physical Therapy and Rehabilitation Hospital opened for that purpose.

 Afyon now has the largest residence capacity of thermal resorts, of which a large part are 5-star thermal hotels which give medical care with qualified personnel.

 Spa water

 Kızılay, was the first mineral water factory in Turkey which opened in Afyon, in 1926 by Atatürk.
 After the mineral water from Gazligöl springs, healed Atatürk's kidneys and proved its health benefits.
-Since its foundation, "Kızılay Spa Water" grew as the biggest spa water distributor in Turkey, Middle-East and Balkans.
+Since its foundation, "Kızılay Mineral Water" grew as the biggest mineral water distributor in Turkey, Middle-East and Balkans.